wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 ## Getting acquainted with the codebase
 Now that you've gotten a first look at the app, let's dive into the codebase.

-At the root of our project, you will see two folders:
+At the root of our project, you will see three folders:
 ```sh
 .
 ├── app